jjbohn/JbohnLogglyBundle/README.md

-# Not ready for production
+# Abandoned

-Need to add docs and tests.
-Everything seems to be working fine but it's wip.
-Feel free to check it out, play, or put in a pr.
+I've abandoned this bundle.
+It was working fine at last check, but I'm not keeping up with it.
+Feel free to fork and update at will though.
+Would love if someone took this over.